idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step02_fem_convergence.md

 ## Introduction

-The temporal numerical integration methods as well as the [!ac](FEM) have known rates of convergence for changes in the time step and element size with respect to the computed solution error.
+The temporal numerical integration methods as well as the [!ac](FEM) have known rates of convergence to the exact solution for changes in the time step and element size.
 The rates are exploited to verify that a simulation is performing as expected.
 The known convergence rates and the associated theory are well documented---e.g., [!cite](fish2007first)---the reader is encouraged to research the theory behind these rates.
 The following sections briefly discuss the known convergence rates.

 ## Error Source

-For a typical [!ac](FEM) there are two primary source of error: (1) error from the [!ac](FEM) approximation and (2) error from the time integration.
+For a typical [!ac](FEM) simulation there are two primary sources of error: (1) error from the [!ac](FEM) approximation and (2) error from the time integration.
 Of course, there are other source of error such as floating point arithmetic and model simplifications.
 In the first case, the error associated with the [!ac](FEM) approximation goes to zero as the element size goes to zero.
 Similarly,